On the volume of some Fano K-moduli spaces: The CM line bundle and the log Weil-Petersson metric

-The CM line bundle, since its weight coincides with the Donaldson-Futaki invariant \cite{CodPat}, then it is zero on $K$-polystable points and descends as a $\mathbb{Q}$-line bundle on the $K$-proper moduli space and there is a well defined continuous Deligne's pairing metric whose curvature is a positive current and on families is like in \ref{teo3}.
+\end{dimostrazione} It is well known that the weight of the CM line bundle coincides with the Donaldson-Futaki invariant.
+In particular it is zero on $K$-polystable points and thus it descends as a $\mathbb{Q}$-line bundle on the $K$-proper moduli space.
+Then, there is a well defined continuous Deligne's pairing metric whose curvature is a positive current as in \ref{teo3}.
 In conclusion, to compute the log Weil-Petersson volume we can simply compute the degree of the descended CM line bundle.